From hiking in the winter sun to exploring the famous Desert Botanical Gardens, these are the best things to do in Phoenix in winter!

 I’m one of those hopeless romantics who loves winter.
 When the days are getting shorter and people are starting to wrap up warm, I start planning a few wintery adventures.

 To me, winter doesn’t always mean snow.
 It doesn’t even always mean cold.
 Take Phoenix in winter for example.

 Arizona is a desert region – in fact, it’s the only US state home to all four North American deserts.
-You’re not going to find snow there in the winter; in fact, you probably won’t even see rain!
+You’re not going to find snow there in the winter.
+In fact, you probably won’t see rain either!

 But it’s still a brilliant place for a winter holiday.
 See, in Phoenix, you get to do all of the things you wouldn’t get to do in winter in somewhere like Europe.